jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 brw-rw---- 1 root disk 8, 32 Jul 24 19:18 /dev/sdc
 brw-rw---- 1 root disk 8, 33 Jul 24 19:18 /dev/sdc1
 ```

+In this case, the device is `/dev/sdc` and the partition is `/dev/sdc1`.
+Run `lsblk` to verify the size of the partition and that it does not
+yet have a mount point.

 ```bash {13-14}{numberLines: true}{outputLines: 2-14}
 lsblk